ebeshero/scienceFiction/docs/index.md

 *note: MITH Digital Dialogue on 11/24*

 2017-10-26	H *The Handmaid's Tale* Chs.
 IX - XII (to p.
-255)
+255) **TimeMappers** Each group member has contributed one entry.
+These are posted and viewable before class so that we may admire your work.

 ### Week 10
 2017-10-31	T Finish *The Handmaid's Tale* (including the Historical Notes, which actually conclude the novel); **Short (Reflective) Exercise due**

 2017-11-02	H start Octavia Butler, *Lilith’s Brood: Dawn* (through p.
-112)
+112) **TimeMappers** Each group member contributes one more entry.
+Groups take stock.
+You need to represent events from at least three books we are reading this semester.
+Make a plan of how to do this.

 ### Week 11
 2017-11-07	T  *Adulthood Rites (Lilith’s Brood)* Part II (Phoenix) through Ch.
 9 (pp. 313-355)